sagemath/sagewiki_to_gh-2022-10-10/sage-mode.md

 '''Warning:''' I, Ivan Andrus, often forget to update this page when a new version is released.
-The most recent version is always available from [[https://bitbucket.org/gvol/sage-mode/downloads]].
+The most recent version is always available from [[https://bitbucket.org/gvol/sage-mode/downloads]], and often simply installing with

+{{{
+sage -i sage_mode
+}}}

+and following the instructions to finish the setup is sufficient.

 = sage-mode =